Photo Credit: Nat Rogers, The Southern Cross February 2018 Issue

 What does this mean for Gleeson College?

-I am pleased to share with you that Gleeson College will be one of the first to adopt this change.
+I am pleased to share with you that Gleeson College was the first to adopt this change.

-- In 2018, we will begin offering Year 7 here at Gleeson College.
+- In 2018, we began offering Year 7 here at Gleeson College.

 - From 2019, most other Catholic secondary schools will join us in commencing at Year 7.